jreisinger/gerulata/README.md

 1. [x] Parse PDF into JSON
 2. [ ] Think how to use the data
+    * [x] Enrich data with URL path, IP addresses and AS description

 # Parse PDF into JSON